javichur/alexa-skill-clean-code-template/README.md

 // TODO

-18. Acess to external APIs
+20. Acess to external APIs.
 // TODO

-19. Deploy using Alias and Lambda versions.
+21. Deploy using Alias and Lambda versions.
 // TODO

 ## Known problems